 The following actions are available from the Manage Tags dialog box.
 Review Cautions when working with tags.

 To create a tag:

 Select Create.
 Enter a name and description.
 Tag names must be unique and are not case-sensitive.
-Then select OK.
+Then select Save.

 Creating a tag does not automatically apply it to any items you have selected.
 Use the check boxes to apply the tag.

 Enable the check box next to the tag name.
 A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
 When you select multiple items and a tag’s check box has a hyphen, changing it to a check mark affects all selected machines.

 If you attempt to add a tag to machines, and that tag is used as a restriction in an application group, you are warned that the action can make those machines available for launch.
 If that’s what you intend, proceed.

 Clear the check box next to the tag name.
 A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
 When you select multiple items and a tag’s check box has a hyphen, clearing the check box removes the tag from all selected machines.